korayyenal/gland-segmentation-tensorflow/README.md

 ## Results

+I obtain the following results:

-Overall, I obtained around 75% accuracy in predicting glands.
-I observe that in general, the models perform well on the training set but performance drops on the test and validation sets.
+- Overall, I obtained around 75% accuracy in predicting glands.
-This observation is trivial.
-Second, I observe that the test set performance is as good as the validation set for both models.
-Third, the long-skip model seems to perform better than the main model.
-In this segmentation problem, I obtained relatively low MCC results for both the main model and the long-skip model for training and validation.
+- Test set performance is as good as the validation set for both models.
+- The long-skip model seems to perform better than the main model.
+- I obtained relatively low MCC results for both the main model and the long-skip model for training and validation.
 I obtained around 60-65% recall, which is fairly good.
 However, the precision was lower than expected.
 For this reason, I did not obtain the test results for these metrics, but only interpreted what could be the reasons for such low values.
 One interpretation of such low segmentation results is that the network architecture had difficulty separating adjacent glands.
 These adjacent glands are usually much harder for algorithms to detect and learn.

-For mitigating this, as the next step, I could work more on the post-processing.
+As the next step, I could work more on the post-processing.
 Another solution could be to add a third class, which would be the borders between the glands.
 This way, the algorithm could learn to learn borders much better by penalizing the network during learning.
 In addition, low accuracy might be caused by irregularly shaped glands.
 Another interpretation could be that the pre-processing methods were